suppetia/qm-dish/README.md

 #### The Adams-Moulton method
 Adams-Moulton (AM) methods are a linear multistep method to solve systems of ordinary differential equations numerically on a finite grid.
-A multistep method of order *k* uses the information if the previous *k* points to determine the next point (for a detailed discussion see Chapter (???) of the underlying thesis).
+A multistep method of order *k* uses the information if the previous *k* points to determine the next point (for a detailed discussion see chapter 3.3 of the underlying thesis).
 Therefore, the AM method requires *k* initial values.
 In the algorithm the AM method is used from the most inner points in the outward direction and inwards from the most outer points.
 The initial values are calculated from asymptotic considerations.
 The order of the method to retrieve the initial values for the inward integration can be specified by the parameter *order_indir*.
 The order of the AM itself can be set via *order_AM*.